jamesbuckett/ckad-bootcamp/04-kubernetes-networking.md

 <details class="faq box"><summary>Kubernetes NetworkPolicy (netpol) - Software based firewall around Kubernetes Pods</summary>
 <p>

+> Problem Statement: I want a way to deny all network traffic around pods unless explicitly allowed
+>
+> tl;dr – Trust no one, explicitly define who talks to who with my software based firewall

 Note to self: test this on Docker Desktop and Digital Ocean to see which works